-So you hate your job and you want to quit.
+You’re thinking of quitting your job.
 You feel that there are no career advancements.
 You’re getting paid less than you deserve.
 You’re not challenged.
 You feel you’re being mistreated.
-Whatever the case, you’re ready to quit your job.
+Whatever the case, you’ve polished up your resume and you’re ready to move on.

 Before you walk into your boss’ office and announce that you won’t be coming back tomorrow, you need a strategy.

 Ever dream of quitting your job like this?

 It worked for Marina Shifrin, whose video of her quitting her job while dancing to Kanye West’s ‘Gone’ went viral.
 She even ended up getting a new job offer from Queen Latifah as a result of her video.

 But for most people, it’s not always a happy ending.
 Quitting your job is a big decision, one that shouldn’t be taken lightly and there should be a process before you quit your job.

 Everyone has that horrible day when you just want to throw in the towel.
 Along with a few other things, quitting on impulse is one of the worst things you can do for your career.
 It might feel good for a good 30 minutes, but when reality settles in, you’ll regret it.